 The Health Protection and Promotion Act (HPPA) includes important information regarding the governance of public health units including the definition of a Board of Health, and the role and mandate of a Board of Health.

 In municipal boards, the staff of the health unit operates under the municipal administrative structure.
 However, the Board of Health is comprised of municipal councillors and community representatives.
-Funding is 75% provincial, 25% municipal with many programs 100% provincially funded.
+Funding is 70% provincial, 30% municipal with the Ontario Seniors Dental Program 100% provincially funded.

 The role of the Board of Health is to: